SartoRiccardo/2020_5bi_team4_chat_protcol/docs/software_project_management_plan.md

 As the project is relatively simple, there is only one phase to the plan, meaning that there can be no evolution.

+## 2 Startup Plan

+### 2.1 Team Organization

++ **Project Manager:** Must coordinate the team and take orders from the higher-ups.
+	+ Sartori Riccardo
++ **Programmers:** Responsible for developing and testing the application.
+They must partecipate in team meetings and report to the Project Manager.
+	+ Ghisellini Damiano
+	+ Mafficini Andrea
+	+ Bianchini Davide

+### 2.2 Project Communications

+The team communicates informally through team meetings and informal gatherings.
+Team members are free to ask each other information whenever they need it.

+### 2.3 Technical Process

+The project is small enough to only have one phase, which begins with the start of the app's development and ends when it's finished.

+### 2.4 Tools

++ **Programming Language:** Python 3.7 or higher
++ **Version Control:** Source code will be stored in a git repo.
++ **Development Tools:** PyCharm